List of sports events affected by the coronavirus outbreak

 SOCCER

-Asian Champions League: Matches involving Chinese clubs Beijing FC, Guangzhou Evergrande, Shanghai Shenhua, and Shanghai SIPG postponed to April-May.
+Asian Champions League: Matches involving Chinese clubs Guangzhou Evergrande, Shanghai Shenhua, and Shanghai SIPG postponed to April-May.
+Beijing FC allowed to play from Feb.
+18.

 AFC Cup: All group stage and playoff matches in east zone delayed to April 7.